Step One – Instructions

 Step Eight – Shelving Placement

 When the unit assembly is complete and the structure is upright, carry the unit to the proper place.
 Attach the asymmetrical brackets (620/625) and any other accessories before installing shelving.
 The bumpers (012) are placed in the center of the shelf brackets.
-These protect your glass from breaking and make for a more secure fit for shelving.
+These are optional, but they give the glass a more solid setting and provide a more secure fit for shelving.

 Step Nine – Panel / Adjustable Shelf Clips

 Panel clips (728A/728B) should be attached to vertical panels before attaching them to the tubes.
 A minimum of one clip per side is recommended.
 Longer lengths or more flexible substrates may require more clips.
 Put pressure on both sides of panel when attaching.

 If you are attaching adjustable shelf brackets (527) make sure to measure placement on the vertical (upright) tubes for all four brackets so that the shelf is level.
 The 527 clips face the center of the shelf with the straight arms on the bottom and the flared arms on the top.
 To assure proper shelving fit, do not tighten the clips all the way until the shelf or panel is accurately in place.

 Both versions of the connectors are durable, the zinc casting (Original Connectors) or polymer composite (Cubitz® Connectors), and we recommend assembling them with a nylon mallet.
 Disassembling units with the mallet will break connectors and is not recommended – for disassembly see “Disconnect Tool” below.